Community action agency programs in Massachusetts.

 - Sign up for employment counseling and case management for either unemployed or under employed low-income residents.

 - Several other government funded job training programs are available at community action agencies and local career centers.
-Click here.
+Click here job training in Massachusetts.

 Specialized computer workshops may be offered, and these will teach a range of basic and more advanced skills to participants.
-Some of what may taught includes introduction to Windows, the fundamentals of Microsoft Word and Excel and other popular programs.
+Some of what may taught includes introduction to Windows, how to use or make apps on smartphones, the fundamentals of Microsoft Word and Excel and other popular programs.
 Clients can gain necessary skills crucial to enter the work force.

 Education and skills setting resources